Privacy Policy

 • From authorised third parties (e.g. with your written consent, such as GP or referring health professionals)

-All health information is securely collected and stored using Cliniko, a secure, third-party electronic health record system compliant with Australian privacy and data security standards.
+All information is securely collected and stored through this website platform (Squarespace) as well as the integrated booking platform Acuity.
+At this time, clinical and health information necessary will be collected on a third-party electronic health record system compliant with Australian privacy and data security standards.

 3. Anonymity and Pseudonymity